adhirajroyc4/Vhdl-projects/README.md

 Here I programmed the stepper motor in Two Phase-on stepping Full Step Mode, then built a gui to control the stepper motor.

-The GUI file:
+The GUI file: stepper.fig
-The code:
+The code file: stepper.m